-The Company being a registered NBFC with the Reserve Bank of India has been engaged in the business offinancing activities, investment in Securities of Listed and Unlisted Companies and fee based advisory services in the field of Money market.
+The Company being a registered NBFC with the Reserve Bank of India has been engaged in the business of financing activities, investment in Securities of Listed and Unlisted Companies.

 RISK AND CONCERN